Moonga Simba

-Moonga Simba (born 8 May 2000) is a Swedish football midfielder who plays for GIF Sundsvall on loan from Norwegian club SK Brann.
+Moonga Simba (born 8 May 2000) is a Swedish professional footballer who plays for Sandvikens IF.

 Club career

 On 18 February 2021, Simba signed for Eliteserien club Brann on a three-year contract, being unable to join up with his new team until April due to COVID-19 restrictions.

 On 30 March 2022, Simba joined Värnamo on a season-long loan.
 In February 2023, he joined GIF Sundsvall on loan for the 2023 season.

+In January 2025, Simba returned to Sandvikens IF, signing a deal until the end of 2026.

 Personal life

 Born in Sweden, Simba is of Congo-Brazzaville descent.
 His brother Charles, Heradi and Mtaka are also footballers in Sweden.